 Feng Shui Solutions for Shared Desks

-If you’re coming into the office only occasionally and use a flex desk or a co-working space, here’s a simple solution to customize your workspace: Carry some small personal items in your bag that resonate with positive energy, such as a small keepsake, essential oils, or even a crystal, and set it out on your flex desk to anchor your energy.
+If you come into the office only occasionally and use a flex desk or a co-working space, here’s a simple solution to customize your workspace: Carry some small personal items in your bag that resonate with positive energy, such as a small keepsake, essential oils, or even a crystal, and set them out on your flex desk to anchor your energy.

 If you regularly visit the same flex space area, another option is to leave a small box with some Feng Shui ornaments, such as a small personal lamp, that you can remove at the day’s end.